jozefg/blog/posts/2015-08-26-type-in-type.md

 ```

 Here we've defined `Russell` as shorthand for a subset type, in
-particular it's a subset of `U{i}` (the universe of types). `x ∈
+particular a subset of `U{i}` (the universe of types). `x ∈
 Russell` if `x ∈ U{i}` and `¬ (x ∈ x)`.
 Now normally we won't be able
 to prove that this is a type (specifically `x ∈ x` is going to be a
 problem), but in our case we'll have some help from an assumption that
 `U{i} ∈ U{i}`.

-Now we begin to define a small set of tactic that we'll want.
+Now we begin to define a small set of tactics that we'll want.
 These
 tactics are really where the fiddly bits of using JonPRL's tactic
 system come into play.
 If you're just reading this for the intuition
 as to why `Type ∈ Type` is bad just skip this.
 You'll still understand